oroinc/crm/src/Oro/Bundle/SalesBundle/Resources/doc/api/lead.md

 ### campaign

-The marketing campaign as a result of which the Lead was created
+The marketing campaign as a result of which the lead was created

 ## SUBRESOURCES